 Walls: Painting your kitchen walls are the easiest and most affordable way to introduce pastel colours in the kitchen.
 Consider putting up pastel wallpapers too.
 Choose a wallpaper with kitsch and retro design.
 This way, the wallpaper will add an interesting element to your kitchen (and dining area).

 Tiles: If you’re still fond of neutral walls and countertops, consider laying pastel tiles as splashbacks.
 It’s not a daring change at all since splashbacks occupy a small area.
-Surrounded with neutrals, the pastel colour serve as a feature element.
+Surrounded by neutrals, the pastel colour serves as a feature element.

 Kitchen appliances and tools: Pastel appliances and products are not new anymore.
 If you go to brick and mortar stores, you’ll find a lot of pastel-coloured kitchen essentials on the shelves.
 There’s a wide range of colours available too.
 We personally like introducing pastels using a big-ticket item like the fridge.
 Smaller kitchen items like kettles, jars, pendant lights, and toasters are good too.